spite/ccapture.js/README.md

 #### Limitations ####

-Right now CCapture.js only works on browsers that have a Canvas implementation.
+CCapture.js only works on browsers that have a Canvas implementation.
-Also, Whammy.js doesn't seem to work on anything but Chrome right now.
+Also, Whammy.js current version doesn't seem to work on anything but Chrome.
-So, basically it's Chrome-only :(
+So, basically it's Chrome-only for now :(

 #### License ####